B1-Mordred/EZgrow/README.md

    http://<esp32-ip-address>/
    ```

+   - Default web credentials (when first booting):
+     - User: `admin`
+     - Password: `admin`

+   Endpoints:

    - `/` : dashboard and charts
-   - `/config` : control thresholds, timings, schedules
+   - `/config` : control thresholds, timings, schedules, auth config
    - `/wifi` : Wi-Fi configuration (scan, select SSID, save)

-   ### 8.2 If connection fails or no SSID configured
+   ### 8.2 If connection fails or no SSID configured (AP + Captive Portal)

    - The ESP32 starts an **access point (AP)**:

      - SSID: `EZgrow-Setup`
-     - Password: _empty_ (open AP, set a password in the code if desired)
+     - Password: _empty_ (open AP, set a password in `initHardware()` if desired)

+   - The controller enables a **captive portal**:
+     - A DNS server resolves all hostnames to the ESP32 AP IP.
+     - Any request to an unknown path is redirected to `/wifi`.

    - Connect your phone or laptop to `EZgrow-Setup`.
-   - Open:
+   - Most devices will automatically pop up a Wi-Fi sign-in page.
+     If not, open:

      ```text
      http://192.168.4.1/wifi